magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

       -  Added the OpenSSH-client to PHP CLI containers.
 Now, you can use ssh-agent forwarding for Composer if the `composer.json` file contains private git repositories that require an ssh client to use Composer commands.<!--MCLOUD-6008-->

    -  {:.fix}**TLS container**–Now, the [TLS container]({{ site.baseurl}}/cloud/docker/docker-containers-service.html#tls-container) is based on the `https://hub.docker.com/r/magento/magento-cloud-docker-nginx` Docker image instead of the Centos image.
-This change fixes issues that caused errors when sending https requests between containers in the Cloud Docker environment.<!--MCLOUD-6469-->
+This change fixes issues that caused errors when sending HTTPS requests between containers in the Cloud Docker environment.<!--MCLOUD-6469-->

    -  {:.new}**Test container**–Added a test container for Magento application testing, and added the `--with-test` option to the Docker `build:compose` command to create the container only when testing Magento in the Docker environment.
 See [Magento application testing](https://devdocs.magento.com/cloud/docker/docker-test-app-mftf.html).<!--MCLOUD-6394-->